The Cleveland Cavaliers Are Reportedly Signing A New Player

 Most recently, he was on the Orlando Magic this season, and in ten games he averaged 3.7 points, 1.9 rebounds and 3.3 assists per game.

-The Cavs have been one of the best surprises in the NBA this season, and are currently the fifth seed in the Eastern Conference with a 35-24 record in the 59 games that they have played in
+The Cavs have been one of the best surprises in the NBA this season, and are currently the fourth seed in the Eastern Conference with a 36-24 record in the 60 games that they have played in.

 They also had two players make the All-Star Game (Jarrett Allen and Darius Garland).